simobov87/EasyModbusTCP.NET/README.md

 Support for RTU over TCP was added.
 It's experimental at the time of writing, and it supports only FC03.<br>
 <br>
 RTU over TCP uses the same packet as standard Serial Modbus RTU, but in a TCP/IP environment. <br>
 It's useful when you have old equipment with no Ethernet/WiFi but only serial interface.
-Additional hardware is required, such as Serial-To-Ethernet converters.
-Standard ModbusTCP to ModbusRTU hardware converters can be expensive.<br>
+Additional hardware is required, such as Serial-To-Ethernet converters. <br>
+Standard ModbusTCP to ModbusRTU hardware converters can be expensive.
+Low cost Serial-To-Eth converter can be used with this added feature of this library<br>